Each day I collaborate with marketing professionals.

 That’s why there’s wine.

 So, over the next three weeks, I’m answering some questions from a great gal I collaborate with often.
-Barb Dittert is a Content Marketing Specialist and Team Lead at Volume Nine, a Digital Marketing Agency based in Denver, Colorado.
+Barb Dittert is a Content Marketing Specialist in Denver, Colorado.
 She spends part of her days working with freelance creatives, like me!

 We talk often, and in a recent email she expressed some frustration when dealing with freelancers.
 Somehow, we don’t all “get it”.
 In this instance, the “it” is the collaborative exchange between content marketers and freelance writers.